skmin-lab/unixmd/docs/source/objects/mm/prog_tinker.rst

 - **key_file** *(string)* - Default: *'./tinker.key'*

   This argument specifies initial 'tinker.key' file used in the calculations.
-The keywords of the Tinker program except **embedding**, **vdw**, and the periodicity can be included in this file.
+The keywords of Tinker except **embedding**, **vdw**, and the periodicity can be included in this file.
   For example, if you want to add some constraints to the systems, then the related keywords can be added to the 'tinker.key' file.